-Button State Description Blue (no white highlighted Printer is in a buildable state AND a selected job is available to build OR printer is currently paused or aborted.
-Selecting the Build (play) button will begin/resume the build. border) Blue (white highlighted Printer is actively building.
-Selecting the Build (play) button in this state has no effect. border) Build (play) button is disabled and not selectable.
+Button State Description Printer is in a buildable state AND a selected job is available to build OR printer is currently paused or aborted.
+Selecting the Build (play) button will begin/resume the build.
+Blue (no white highlighted border) Blue (white highlighted border) Printer is actively building.
+Selecting the Build (play) button in this state has no effect.
+Build (play) button is disabled and not selectable.
 Printer is not in a buildable state OR a job is not selected/ available to build (e.g. queue is empty).
 To troubleshoot this issue, press the Build State button within the Dashboard.
 This will open a dialog allowing you to view the reason(s) for the current build state, including any issues impeding your ability to start a build (i.e. no vacuum, no build sheet, etc.).
-See "Warnings at Build Start" on page 243 and "Errors Preventing a Build from Starting" on page 245 for more
+See "Warnings at Build Start" on page 256 and "Errors Preventing a Build from Starting" on page 258 for more information.